snayfach/MIDAS/docs/snvs.md

 * ref_freq: frequency (0.0 to 1.0) of reference allele
 * snps_summary_stats.txt: alignment summary statistics for each species

+## Memory usage
+* Memory usage will depend on the number of species you search and the number of reference genomes sequenced per species.
+* In practice, peak memory usage will not exceed 3.5 Gb for most samples

 ## Speed
 * Speed will depend on the number of species you search and the number of sequenced reference genomes per species.